Considering a visit to SeaWorld? Here are all the best tips for visiting SeaWorld Orlando… and how to plan the ultimate SeaWorld day for your family!

 Be sure to bring along some change as well!
 I never think to have change but the food to feed the sea lions required it and I was thankful my MIL had plenty with her.
 I’m not sure if other animal exhibit areas allowed for feeding or not but it wouldn’t hurt to have a few dollars just in case.

-When planning a trip to Orlando I think people often focus on Disney and Universal and forget about some of the other hidden gems in the area like SeaWorld Orlando as well as LEGOLAND (I have a post with all my LEGOLAND tips here!) which are both awesome options that the whole family will have a great time experiencing together!
+A common question maybe is SeaWorld Orlando worth it?
+When planning a trip to Orlando I think people often focus on Disney and Universal and forget about some of the other hidden gems in the area like visiting SeaWorld Orlando as well as LEGOLAND (I have a post with all my LEGOLAND tips here!) which are both awesome options that the whole family will have a great time experiencing together!

 You can learn more about SeaWorld Orlando and all of the optional add-ons, additional park experiences, info on special events and special tours, and how to purchase SeaWorld Orlando tickets on SeaWorld’s website.